JetlinFigarez/PRODIGY_CS_05/README.md

 # 🛡️ PRODIGY_CS_05 — Network Packet Analyzer

+This is Task 5 of the Cybersecurity track from Prodigy Infotech.

 A lightweight Python-based network packet analyzer developed using Scapy.
 This tool captures and inspects live network traffic, displaying source and destination IPs, protocol types (TCP/UDP), and promoting responsible cybersecurity practices.